danielbodnar/awesome-stars/README.md

 ## csharp

+- [HsiehShuJeng/projen-simple](https://github.com/HsiehShuJeng/projen-simple) - An initial project for projen.
+It crafts a custom construct by Typescript then publishes the construct into 4 popular programming language repositories, i.e., npm, PyPI, Central Maven, and NuGet.
 - [microsoft/kiota](https://github.com/microsoft/kiota) - OpenAPI based HTTP Client code generator
 - [ShareX/ShareX](https://github.com/ShareX/ShareX) - ShareX is a free and open source program that lets you capture or record any area of your screen and share it with a single press of a key.
 It also allows uploading images, text or other types of file
 - [dotansimha/graphql-code-generator](https://github.com/dotansimha/graphql-code-generator) - A tool for generating code based on a GraphQL schema and GraphQL operations (query/mutation/subscription), with flexible support for custom plugins.